dotnet/msbuild/documentation/High-level-overview.md

  So running sequence is: imports (which can honestly be anything, even environmental variables), item definitions, items, tasks and targets.
 But nothing really executed.
 We do have a white list of used things that prevent side effects.

 #### imports

-**TODO**
-More in depth explanation of all the imports we handle.
-Imports can be anything.
-Can be a path, property expansions, properties fallback on environmental variables, known folder that you can access.
-There are globbed imports, like the VS directory and sdk that have import folders with wild card imports.
-From the MSBuild perspective, when we get to imports, for example NuGet imports.
-Things are not different than any other import, which lokks like a property plus path expansion.
-Core MSBuild does not do tool resolution via registry, just use the copy of the tools that is in a folder next to us.
-However, there are functions that read the registry and the some SDKs use those.
+Complex projects generally include imports of many different types.
+In MSBuild an import can be a lot of things, a disk path, a property expansion, a known folder, or even environmental variables.
+There are also some main imports that come with the execution in other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
+However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this include imported NuGet packages.

+In the case of tool imports, MSBuild does not process tool resolution via registry.
+Instead it is resolved by looking on adjacent folder to the current running version of MSBuild.
+The folders will be different depending is MSBuild is running from Visual Studio or the .NET SDK.

 ### Execution operation

-**TODO**
-Requires evaluation operation.
-When we commonly say "Build a project" we actually mean in MSBuild, evaluate and then build what you found.
+For more detailed information on execution phase visit [Microsoft Learn](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-process-overview#execution-phase).

+The execution phase is simply executing the targets defined in the XML by the user or implicitly defined by the SDK or VS. The order of executed targets is defined by the use of a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
+But the final order might change if an earlier target modifies a property of a later target.
+The full executing order can be [found here](https://learn.microsoft.com/en-us/visualstudio/msbuild/target-build-order#determine-the-target-build-order).

 #### Executing a task
 **TODO**